Karl Stirner

-Biography

-Early life
+Early life and education

-Karl Stirner was born in Bad Wildbad, Germany in 1923 to Pauline (née Gunn) and Karl Stirner.
+Stirner was born in Bad Wildbad, Germany in 1923 during the Weimar Republic to Pauline (née Gunn) and Karl Stirner.
 He was the youngest of five children.
-His family immigrated to the United States in 1927 where they settled in Philadelphia, Pennsylvania.
+His family immigrated to the United States in 1927, where they settled in Philadelphia, Pennsylvania.

 As a child, Stirner considered himself an enthusiastic naturalist:

 As a child I had—and still have—a great love of nature.
 Every frog, bird, insect—any living creature—was of extraordinary interest.
 Minerals, crystals of quartz and garnet, shells called me.
 I loved it all, and engaged in a constant quest for every facet of the natural world.

-Stirner attended Dobbins Vocational School from grades 6 to 8 (1934 to 1936).
-In 1941, Stirner enrolled in the Drexel Institute of Art to study mechanical engineering.
+From sixth to eighth grades, between 1934 and 1936, Stirner attended Dobbins Vocational School.
+In 1941, Stirner enrolled in the Drexel Institute of Art in Philadelphia to study mechanical engineering.
 However, Stirner dropped out after only six months, not lasting a full year at this school.
 Stirner then worked as an industrial designer before entering the military.
-Stirner served in the Army during World War II in the Philippines and New Guinea from 1943 to 1946.
+Stirner served in the Army, where he was deployed to the Philippines and New Guinea from 1943 to 1946 during World War II.